fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 * Toolkit kinds: HelmRelease, HelmRepository, GitRepository, etc
 * Custom resources that are compatible with [kstatus](https://github.com/kubernetes-sigs/cli-utils/tree/master/pkg/kstatus)

-Assuming the kustomization source contains a Kubernetes Deployment named `backend`, a health check can be defined as follows:
+Assuming the Kustomization source contains a Kubernetes Deployment named `backend`, a health check can be defined as follows:

 ```yaml